Jim Odom

-James Cecil Odom (July 16, 1921 – January 18, 1989) was a professional baseball umpire who worked in the American League from 1965 to 1974.
+James Cecil Odom (July 16, 1921 – January 18, 1989) was an American professional baseball umpire who worked in the American League from 1965 to 1974.
 Odom umpired 1,597 major league games in his 10-year career.
 He umpired in the 1971 World Series, two League Championship Series (1970 and 1973) and the 1968 Major League Baseball All-Star Game.

 Minor leagues

 Jim umpired for 18 years before being promoted to the major leagues.
 His minor league service included time in the West Texas–New Mexico League, Tobacco State League, Big State League, Sally League, Texas League and International League.

 Notable games

 In 1971, Odom served as home plate umpire for the last game in Washington Senators history.
 With the Senators up by two runs in the ninth inning, Senators fans began to storm the field.
 With only one out needed to win the game, the crowd became uncontrollable and the game was forfeited to New York.